nataliacvillanueva/nataliacvillanueva.github.io/_pages/projects.md

 nav_order: 1
 ---

-**I focus on understanding how galaxies grow, evolve, and build-up their stellar mass across cosmic time.
-I use spatially-resolved observations from JWST to connect the physical processes driving star formation to the structural properties we observe.**
+#### <span style="color:#9c27b0;">I focus on understanding how galaxies grow, evolve, and build-up their stellar mass across cosmic time.
+I use spatially-resolved observations from JWST to connect the physical processes driving star formation to the structural properties we observe.</span>

 ---